GeorgeBerdovskiy/error-correcting-codes/public/pages/SimpleCodes.md

 This means we can use the first bit as a _parity check_.
 The term _parity_ is the mathematical term for evenness or oddness.
 If the number of 1s in the byte is even, we set the parity bit to 0.
 If the number of 1s in the byte is odd, we set the parity bit to 1.

-{% latexx %}
+{% latexx type="fullwidth" %}
 $\texttt{\underline{1}1100001} \rightarrow a \\\ \texttt{\underline{0}1011010} \rightarrow Z \\\ \texttt{\underline{1}0100101} \rightarrow \\%$
 {% /latexx %}

-"Now if a byte is transferred and one of the bits goes wrong, then the number of ls becomes odd.
-So the receiver can ask for a retransmission.
-There is no way the receiver can tell which bit went wrong, and if two bits are incorrect the receiver will let the byte through."
+If one of these bits is flipped during transfer, the number of 1s will no longer match the parity bit.
+Although the receiver cannot _correct_ this error, it can _detect_ it.
+However, if _two_ bits are incorrect, the receiver will accept the byte as valid.

+{% interaction %}
+1
+{% /interaction %}

 ## The Triple Repitition Code
 Another simple code is the _triple repitition code_, in which we repeat our message three times.
 Our decoder will read all three copies of the message, and if one differs from the other two it assumes the other two are correct.